Salted Chocolate Granola bars

 • Almond butter

-The brown almond butter* was also provided by Sunday Natural.
-They also have peanut butter, cashew butter or hazelnut butter, which will all work very well too for the homemade granola bars.
+Brown almond butter is great, but also peanut butter, cashew butter or hazelnut butter, will all work very well for the homemade granola bars.

 • Rice flakes